Probiotics Timeline: When to Expect Results

 Quick Answer

 Most people notice digestive changes within 1-2 weeks of starting a probiotic, but meaningful shifts in the microbiome take 4-12 weeks depending on what you're addressing.
+Expect faster results for acute issues (traveler's diarrhea, antibiotic recovery) and longer timelines for chronic conditions (IBS, dysbiosis).

 • Days 1-7: Bloating, gas changes (can get worse before better)